mbloch/mapshaper/README.md

 Mapshaper is software for editing Shapefile, GeoJSON, [TopoJSON](https://github.com/mbostock/topojson/wiki) and several other data formats, written in JavaScript.

-The `mapshaper` command line program supports common map making tasks like simplifying shapes, editing attribute data, clipping, erasing, dissolving, filtering and more.
+The `mapshaper` command line program supports essential map making tasks like simplifying shapes, editing attribute data, clipping, erasing, dissolving, filtering and more.

-There is a [web UI](http://www.mapshaper.org) that supports interactive simplification and attribute editing.
-The web interface also has as a built in console for running cli commands.
+The [web UI](http://www.mapshaper.org) supports interactive simplification and attribute data editing.
+There is also a console for running cli commands.

 See the [project wiki](https://github.com/mbloch/mapshaper/wiki) for documentation on using mapshaper.